Collaborative Learning with Limited Interaction: Tight Bounds for Distributed Exploration in Multi-Armed Bandits: Introduction

+We now define the key notion of \emph{speedup} for a collaborative algorithm.
+We say that an instance $I$ is $T$-solvable by an algorithm $\O$ (for both fixed-budget and fixed-time and fixed-confidence settings), if $T_{\O}(I, 1/3) \leq T$.
+For any $T$, the speedup of a collaborative learning algorithm $\A$ (which can be either fixed-budget or fixed-time) for instances $T$-solvable by a centralized algorithm is defined as follows.

+Here the most inner $\inf$ returns $+\infty$ if the set of candidate $\delta$ is empty.
+Note that the most natural definition for speedup would be for \emph{all} instances.
+However, since our upper bound result logarithmically degrades as $T$ grows, we have to introduce the $T$ parameter in the definition, that is, we only consider those instances $I$ for which the centralized algorithm can finish within time $T$ under error $\delta$.

-That is, for each centralized algorithm $\O$, we define the ratio of $\O$ and $\A$ to be the worst-case ratio of the running time of $\O$ for achieving error probability $\delta$ on $I$ and that of $\A$ for achieving error probability $\delta$ on $I$ running over all possible input $I$.
-We then define the speedup to be the worst-case ratio running over all centralized algorithm $\O$. \end{itemize} In both cases, let $\beta_{K,R} = \sup_\A \beta_\A$ where the $\sup$ is taken over all $R$-round algorithms $\A$ for the collaborative learning model with $K$ agents.\footnote{A similar concept of {\em speedup} was introduce in the previous work \cite{HKKLS13}.
+Finally, we let $\beta_{K,R}(T) = \sup_\A \beta_\A(T)$ where the $\sup$ is taken over all $R$-round algorithms $\A$ for the collaborative learning model with $K$ agents.\footnote{A similar concept of {\em speedup} was introduce in the previous work \cite{HKKLS13}.
 However, no formal definition was given in \cite{HKKLS13}.}

 Clearly there is a tradeoff between $R$ and $\beta_{K,R}$: When $R=1$ (i.e., there is {\em no} communication step), each agent needs to solve the problem by itself, and thus $\beta_{K,1} \le 1$.
 When $R$ increases, $\beta_{K,R}$ may increase.
 On the other hand we always have $\beta_{K,R} \le K$.
 Our goal is to find the best {\em round-speedup} tradeoffs, which is essentially equivalent to the {\em round-time} tradeoffs that we mentioned earlier.